 "When you have it opened halfway, that can lead to banging problems," Varsalona says.
 Other possible causes of radiator noise?
 Improperly pitched piping or hot steam hitting cold water.

 If your radiator knob spins and spins and doesn't seem to tighten in either direction, get your super to fix it.
 Another thing you or your super can do to stop the banging noise is prop up one side of the radiator so it slopes toward the boiler and water doesn't become trapped.
 Important to note: Some clanking is to be expected when the heat gets going in the morning.

-Unfortunately, even if your radiators are off, many apartments, especially on higher floors, are still too warm because steam is rising from the pipes that connect the radiators in each apartment with the boiler.
+Unfortunately, even if your radiators are off, many apartments on higher floors get too hot on particularly warm days because steam is giving off heat from the pipes that connect the radiators to the boiler.
+(More on that below.)